Strong Simulation of Linear Optical Processes: Algorithms

-The algorithm \SLOSgen can be specialized to the case where one only consider one input and one output state: This is the typical case that can be directly handled by the state of the art: It consists in computing \cref{eq:permcoef}, so one can rely on the complexity results for computing the permanent of a matrix.
+The algorithm \SLOSgen can be specialized to the case where one only consider one input and one output state.
+This is the typical case that can be directly handled by \cite{Shche2019}: it consists in computing \cref{eq:permcoef}, so one can rely on the complexity results for computing the permanent of a matrix with potential repeated row or columns.

-In this section, we discuss the complexity of the procedure in this simple one-input, one-output case, and compare it with the state of the art.